-- 4.14.1 The Proposed Development is considered to be acceptable in relation to all of Policy 11's environmental and technical topic criteria. - 4.14.2 A key point within Policy 11 (Energy) is that any identified impacts have to be weighed against a development's specific contribution to meeting targets which attracts significant positive weight in this case. - 4.14.3 Significant weight is also afforded in relation to Policy 1 (Tackling the climate and nature crises).
-This policy direction fundamentally alters the planning balance compared to the position that was set out in in NPF3 and SPP. - 4.14.4 The term "tackling" the respective crises in Policy 1 is also important this means that decision makers should ensure an urgent and positive response to these issues and take positive action. - 4.14.5 The National Spatial Strategy set out in NPF4 is intended to support the delivery of three types of 'place' in Scotland: namely, Sustainable, Liveable and Productive places. - 4.14.6 Eighteen National Developments are identified to support the strategy and they are to be a "focus for delivery" (NPF4 page 4).
-National Development 3 (strategic renewable electricity generation and transmission infrastructure) is one of six National Developments which support the delivery of Sustainable Places. - 4.14.7 Sustainable Places are primarily concerned with dealing with the climate crisis, and this issue is seen as a fundamental threat to the capacity of the natural environment to provide the services and amenities relied on, including clean air, water and food (NPF4, page 6). - 4.14.8 In order to deliver Sustainable Places, NPF4 makes it clear that there must be significant progress in achieving net zero emissions by 2030 in order to hit the overall target of net zero by 2045. - 4.14.9 Furthermore, it sets out that meeting the Government's climate ambition will require a rapid transformation across all sectors of the economy and society and that this means ensuring "the right development happens in the right place" (Page 7). - 4.14.10 In a development management context, this is to be achieved by the application of NPF4 policies which are to be read as a whole.
-The policy appraisal contained in this Planning Statement has demonstrated that the Proposed Development would accord with NPF4 when it is read as a whole, and as a consequence, the proposal is considered to be the right one in the right location and one which will contribute to Scotland being a Sustainable Place.
+4.14.1 The Proposed Development is considered to be acceptable in relation to all of Policy 11's environmental and technical topic criteria.

+- 4.14.2 A key point within Policy 11 (Energy) is that any identified impacts have to be weighed against a development's specific contribution to meeting targets which attracts significant positive weight in this case. - 4.14.3 Significant weight is also afforded in relation to Policy 1 (Tackling the climate and nature crises).
+This policy direction fundamentally alters the planning balance compared to the position that was set out in the former NPF3 and SPP. - 4.14.4 The term "tackling" the respective crises in Policy 1 is also important this means that decision makers should ensure an urgent and positive response to these issues and take positive action. - 4.14.5 The National Spatial Strategy set out in NPF4 is intended to support the delivery of three types of 'place' in Scotland: namely, Sustainable, Liveable and Productive places. - 4.14.6 Eighteen National Developments are identified to support the strategy, and they are to be a "focus for delivery" (NPF4 page 4).
+National Development 3 (strategic renewable electricity generation and transmission infrastructure) is one of six National Developments which support the delivery of Sustainable Places. - 4.14.7 Sustainable Places are primarily concerned with dealing with the climate crisis, and this issue is seen as a fundamental threat to the capacity of the natural environment to provide the services and amenities relied on, including clean air, water and food (NPF4, page 6). - 4.14.8 In order to deliver Sustainable Places, NPF4 makes it clear that there must be significant progress in achieving net zero emissions by 2030 in order to hit the overall target of net zero by 2045. - 4.14.9 Furthermore, it sets out that meeting the Government's climate ambition will require a rapid transformation across all sectors of the economy and society and that this means ensuring "the right development happens in the right place" (Page 7) - 4.14.10 The importance of applying NPF4 and its aims and objectives as a whole is demonstrated within the recent Creag Dhubh to Dalmally 275 kV Section 37 decision which recognises that conflict with some areas of policy can arise in that case Policy 6 (Ancient Woodland loss) and to a lesser degree due to localised amenity harm.
+However, in applying NPF4 as a whole, there was recognition of the wider benefits and accordance with policy.
+The Ministers stated the following in their Decision letter on that proposed development: